ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-15-by-pass-in-app-purchase-iOS-modify-local-configuration.md

 Let `ssh` to device, then navigate to `/var/mobile/Containers/Data/Application/` folder.
 This is the place where all installed app sandboxes locate.
 Due to those are named as random UUIDs, there are some ways to find out which one is PATCHABLE sandbox folder:
 1. `ls -lat`: This command will list all of child directories/files of current directory and sorted by last modify date.
 If you just installed PATCHABLE app, this command will display PATCHABLE sandbox folder as the top one.
 [![List command]({{ site.baseurl }}/images/wp-ios/list-command.png)]({{ site.baseurl }}/images/wp-ios/list-command.png){:target="_blank"} <br/>**Figure 5: List and sort directories**<br/><br/>
-2. `find . -name "app-bundle-id.plist"`: This command will search plist file inside PATCHABLE sandbox [![Find plist command]({{ site.baseurl }}/images/wp-ios/find-plist-command.png)]({{ site.baseurl }}/images/wp-ios/find-plist-command.png){:target="_blank"} <br/>**Figure 6: Find plist location**<br/><br/>
+2. `find . -name "app-bundle-id.plist"`: This command will search plist file inside PATCHABLE sandbox (remember to replace `app-bundle-id.plist` with the one you found in `Info.plist` with key `Bundle identifier`)
+[![Find plist command]({{ site.baseurl }}/images/wp-ios/find-plist-command.png)]({{ site.baseurl }}/images/wp-ios/find-plist-command.png){:target="_blank"} <br/>**Figure 6: Find plist location**<br/><br/>

 Using one of above command, we can identify that **FBD05B9A-9B57-4637-B8D4-13CFFC51A19A** is the PATHCHABLE sandbox directory.
 Navigate to this directory and search json file using `find . -name "book_list_ios_appstore_tablet_f79e2bfd42967bddc6089cd9a556c756.json"` we can see as below this file locates inside Document directory.
 BRAVO!!!